Temple Beth El (Detroit)

-Temple Beth El, also known as Temple Beth-El, is a Reform synagogue currently located in Bloomfield Township, Michigan, United States.
+Temple Beth El is a Reform synagogue located in Bloomfield Township, Oakland County, Michigan, United States.
 Beth El was founded in 1850 in the city of Detroit, and is the oldest Jewish congregation in Michigan.
+Temple Beth El was a founding member of the Union for Reform Judaism (originally the Union of American Hebrew Congregations) in 1873, and hosted the meeting in 1889 during which the Central Conference of American Rabbis was established.

 In 1982, its two former buildings in Detroit, at 3424 and 8801 Woodward Avenue, were listed on the National Register of Historic Places.